Get Your Income Boost

 The asset allocation method involves drawing down savings over time from a portfolio of stocks, bonds and cash.
 Unfortunately, this planning method leaves retirees with all of the risks: investment, longevity, dependency, and persistency (see below).
 Further, investors like retirees may underestimate their longevity and overestimate their money management skills.

-What is the least understood and potentially most dangerous risk of all?
+What is the least understood and potentially most dangerous retirement risk of all?

 Persistency is about carrying out the retirement plan selected.
 That discipline is virtually impossible when the retirees faces a stark choice: withdrawal savings after a major market correction or make painful/unrealistic cuts in personal spending.
-And failure to stay the course, based on various studies, results in a reduction of 1% to 4% in market returns.
+And failure to stay the course, based on various studies, results in a reduction of 1% to 4% in returns the individual investor earned vs. what the overall market did.

 How can certain retirement vehicles increase income and eliminate investment risks?